remydubois/smfish_m2/README.md

 ### Mid level modules
 - Single-cell image classification into identified localization patterns
-- Unsupervised semantic segmentation of nuclei from the **DAPI channel**
+- Supervised semantic segmentation of nuclei from the **Cell mask channel**
 - Supervised semantic segmentation of individual cells from the cell mask channel (not completely mature)

 ### High level modules